CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_episodes/03-bash.md

 ```
 {: .language-bash}
 `grep -v` -
-Only show incidents NOT with Airplanes
+Only show incidents NOT with California
 ```
 cat birdstrikes.csv | grep -v California
 ```